Compare

 NCR, Aloha’s parent company, is a leader in banking and ecommerce and offers its own integrated payment processing solution for the Aloha POS called NCR Merchant Solutions.
 NCR Merchant Solutions is an end-to-end payments processor with the ability to process everything from mobile payments to card-not-present transactions, making it a good payments option for restaurants.

 However, NCR is not very transparent when it comes to its actual payment processing fees.
 Though the company does promise competitive fees, you need to contact NCR directly if you want to know what you’ll actually be paying for payment processing each month.
-For restaurants that don’t want to go through the rigamarole of a sales pitch, this lack of transparency can be off putting.
+Ultimately, this means you’ll have to jump through a few extra hoops to get a reasonable idea of what payment processing fees will look like at each of your venues.

 Unfortunately, there is also a lack of transparency when it comes to pricing for NCR Aloha’s software and hardware.
 NCR does not make any pricing information available publicly on its website, which means you must contact the company in order to get a quote for the Aloha POS system.
 The idea behind this model is that without fixed pricing packages, NCR can provide each restaurant with a custom rate for its specific POS setup.
 However, even with a custom rate, keep in mind that the Aloha POS is designed for enterprise and you should expect it to come with a price tag to match.

-The Aloha POS is one of the most feature-rich systems on the market, making it an excellent option for enterprise-level restaurant brands.
-This lengthy feature list includes very robust multi-unit management tools that are especially valuable for restaurant brands with hundreds to thousands of locations.
-And with NCR’s vast global footprint, you could easily use the Aloha POS in international venues as well.
+The Aloha POS is one of the most feature-rich systems on the market, making it an excellent option for enterprise restaurant chains and franchises like Starbucks and Chipotle.
+The POS system is especially valuable for restaurant brands with a global footprint, as NCR provides customer and technical support on an international scale.

 Of course, like any enterprise system, the Aloha POS does not come cheap.
-Though Aloha offers custom rates, it’s fees are much higher than most modern POS software subscriptions.
-And when you factor in the added cost of maintaining Aloha’s older legacy hardware, cost can quickly become a deal-breaker for most restaurants, especially small to medium-sized independent venues.
+Though Aloha is quite secretive about its pricing, it’s widely known to be one of the most expensive POS systems on the market.
+And when you factor in the added cost of maintaining Aloha’s proprietary hardware, cost can quickly become a deal-breaker for most restaurants, especially smaller multi-location businesses.

 Wondering how NCR Aloha compares to TouchBistro?